RudraMenon/RudraMenon.github.io/index.md

 # Exploratory Data Analysis

-In our exploratory data analysis, we visualized three plots using scatter plots with a trend.
+[Exploratory Data Analysis](https://insidebigdata.com/2014/11/09/ask-data-scientist-importance-exploratory-data-analysis/) is a great tool for stepping beyond our assumptions about the data and into the numbers and trends themselves.
+In this step of our experiment, we aimed to get a better idea of how the player's stats actually related to each other quantifiably.
+In our exploratory data analysis, we visualized three plots using scatter plots with a trend, comparing points played to three different measures: the plus-minus score, plus-minus score average per point, and passing percentage.

-First, we create a plot for plus-minus versus points played.
-This is a a very direct correlation between playing time and plus-minus performance.
-From this, we can see if the players with higher or lower plus minuses are getting (or not getting) playing time accordingly.
+First, we created a plot for plus-minus versus points played.
+This is a very direct correlation between playing time and plus-minus performance.
+From this, we could see if the players with higher or lower plus minuses are getting (or not getting) playing time accordingly.
 Interestingly enough, the highest plus-minus individual on the team falls below the trend for plus-minus to points played, whereas the second-highest individual lands way above the trend.

 ```markdown
 plot <- final_df %>% ggplot(mapping = aes(label=Player, x=plus_minus, y=points_played)) +